Bernard Hebda: Early life

-Hebda studied philosophy at the Saint Paul Seminary in Pittsburgh from 1984 to 1985.
+Hebda studied philosophy at Saint Paul Seminary in Pittsburgh from 1984 to 1985.
 He lived at the Pontifical North American College in Rome and attended the Pontifical Gregorian University, where he earned a Bachelor of Sacred Theology degree (1985–1988) and a licentiate in Canon Law (1988–1990).

 Priesthood

-On July 1, 1989, Hebda was ordained by Bishop Donald Wuerl as a priest for the Diocese of Pittsburgh.
-He then held the following positions:
+On July 1, 1989, Hebda was ordained by Bishop Donald Wuerl as a priest for the Diocese of Pittsburgh at Saint Paul Cathedral in Pittsburgh The diocese then assigned him to the following positions: